zouharvi/partial-answers-artefacts/README.md

 You may enforce the script to use CPU/RAM (e.g. because of memory limitations) by prefixing the launching command with `CUDA_VISIBLE_DEVICES=;`.
 This can also be used select which device you would like to utilize (if there are multiple), e.g. `CUDA_VISIBLE_DEVICES=2;` will use the thirds GPU device.

+All the scripts use a fixed split into train/dev/test (-1/1000/1000) that is randomly sampled in-time.

 #### Main Model

 To train the main model (Bert-based)